 CONSENT

-All authors declare that ‘written informed consent was obtained from the patient (or other approved parties) for publication of this case report and accompanying images.
+All authors declare that written informed consent was obtained from the patient (or other approved parties) for publication of this case report and accompanying images.
 A copy of the written consent is available for review by the editorial office/chief editor/editorial board members of this journal.

 ETHICAL APPROVAL